CaitlinChiang/Ecommerce-System/README.md

-# Ecommerce System (Admin Side)
+# E-commerce System

-Goal: All ecommerce websites will have a corresponding backend where business owners can manage the various products / other aspects of the client-facing website.
-This is meant to be simply duplicated and transffered to the business owner with its respective credentials.
+Goals:

+1. Client: Components for the client-facing side are fully functional, abstract, and resusable, such that they can be easily tweaked by their design aspect for constant duplication and replication.
+This is what the customers will see in order to purchase the various services / products being sold.
+2. Admin: Components for the admin-facing side are fully functional, abstract, and reusable, such that it is ready for constant duplication and replication.
+This is what the business owners will see in order to manage the various services / products and other aspects of the client-facing website.

 ## Tech Stack